 - Saudi Arabia Cultural Mission (SACM) insurance through United HealthCare

 ASPE Insurance •Atlas America • Atlas Exchange • Compass Health Insurance •First Health Network •GeoBlue Navigator Health Plan •Global Benefits Group •Gouda Travel Insurance •IEESIMG Global •Insuby, Inc. •ISO Care • Patriot America •Patriot Exchange •PGH Global •PSI Insurance •Seven Corners •Student Health Advantage •Student Secure •Study USA-HealthCare •Tokio Marine HCC Insurance •USI Affinty •4 Ever Life Insurance Company

 To apply for a waiver, the student will submit a waiver request through ECI Services in the permissible timeframe.
-The waiver application deadline for Spring/Summer 2020 is Thursday, January 23, 2020.
-Visit ECI Services’ website to start the waiver process.
 If you are unable to log into the site, please visit with your campus contact person.